Citrix SD-WAN Cloud Direct overview

 - Intelligent Steering

-Citrix SD-WAN can allocate a fixed portion of each circuit to the Cloud Direct service or general internet use.
+Citrix SD-WAN can allocate a fixed portion of each circuit to Citrix SD-WAN Cloud Direct or general internet use.
 Cloud Direct utilizes all available bandwidth allocated to the service.
 Probes continuously monitor availability.
 Upon detecting a link outage, the “virtual” aggregated circuit is condensed by removing the “bad link” from the bundle, and rerouting sessions over “good links”.
 Sessions are rerouted at the network layer avoiding interruption to user sessions.

 The traffic is prioritized according to class.
 This ensures that the highest priority sessions are sent to the egress transmit queues first.
 The limited bandwidth of the local DSL, Cable, or LTE access links may be the bottleneck over the entire path to the cloud.
 Therefore, ensuring appropriate prioritization of traffic is critical to delivering maximum end-to-end QoS.